 White Sage’s Environmental Implications

-Stephanie Tait, our wonderful Retail Manager and Resident Herbalist, shared her unique perspective on the plant and the practice of smudging white sage.
+Stephanie Tait, an Herbalist, shared her unique perspective on the plant and the practice of smudging white sage.

 “It’s not a sustainable plant, really, for people to use,” she said, noting that white sage is typically wild harvested (meaning it’s not commonly grown on farms).
 That’s because it requires extremely specific conditions to grow in — it lives in a relatively restricted natural range in Southern California, so it’s difficult to cultivate the plant on farms in other places.
 What’s more, the white sage plant takes two to three years to grow back after being cut down, making for slow turnaround times and unethical overharvesting practices to speed up production.
 As a result, Stephanie said, “it makes it so that people who have been using sage for thousands of years don’t have access to it.”